mossware/mossware/README.md

 - I’m currently working on a CubeSat project at an observatory with a polarizing camera, aiming for space.
 - Built an audio detection system as part of an active defense system against drones.
 - Always learning, always growing, and always down to figure things out along the way.
-No rush, no pressure.
-Just here for the ride.

 ---